 Gain or loss recognized by an Authorized Participant upon an issuance of Creation Units in exchange for securities, or upon a redemption of Creation Units, may be capital or ordinary gain or loss depending on the circumstances.
 Any capital gain or loss realized upon the creation of Creation Units will generally be treated as long-term capital gain or loss if the securities exchanged for such Creation Units have been held for more than one year.
-Any capital gain or loss realized upon the redemption of Creation Units will generally be treated as long-term capital gain or loss if shares comprising the Creation Units have been held for more than one year.
+Any capital gain or loss if shares comprising the Creation Units have been held for more than one year.
 Otherwise, such capital gains or losses will generally be treated as short-term capital gains or losses.
-Any loss upon a redemption of Creation Units held for six months or less may be treated as long-term capital loss to the extent of any amounts treated as distributions to the applicable Authorized Participant of long-term capital gain with respect to the Creation Units (including any amounts credited to the Authorized Participant as undistributed capital gains).
+Any loss upon a redemption of Creation Units held for six months or less may be treated as long-term capital gain with respect to the Creation Units (including any amounts credited to the Authorized Participant as undistributed capital gains).